 Cons:

-Among our highest-ranked stability shoes is the Altra Paradigm 7.
-In fact, it may have topped the list, but its zero-drop design won’t work for every runner.
-That said, our testers who enjoy zero- or low-drop options absolutely raved about this shoe and its oh-so-luxurious cushioning.
-Designed with input from Kara Goucher — Altra athlete and two-time Olympian — the shoe incorporates Altra’s GuideRail technology, which works similarly to the Brooks and Hoka models above.
+If everyone’s feet and legs could handle zero-drop shoes, we wouldn’t hesitate to put the Altra Paradigm 7 as our favorite stability shoe.
+Our testers who enjoy zero- or low-drop options absolutely raved about this shoe and its oh-so-luxurious cushioning.
+Designed with input from Kara Goucher — an Altra athlete and two-time Olympian — the shoe incorporates Altra’s GuideRail technology, which works similarly to the Brooks and Hoka models above.
 Firmer foam along the inside of the shoe helps steer an overpronating foot into a neutral position.

 Claimed Weight (men’s): 10.3 ounces (293 grams) | Drop: 0 millimeters